-A special event during the meeting will be a poster session and inaugural banquet located on the territory of the Six Nations of the Grand River in Ohsweken where we will explore ways that GWF can engage with Indigenous researchers and leaders on water issues.
-There will be social and knowledge exchange events.
+A special poster session, inaugural banquet, and knowledge exchange events will take place on the territory of the Six Nations of the Grand River in Ohsweken where we will explore ways that GWF can engage with Indigenous researchers and leaders on water issues.

 The GWF Young Professionals group will be organizing professional and social events.
 And there will be a knowledge mobilization workshop to hone our skills at making information relevant and usable for our partners.

-More information will become available on the GWF event website as planning progresses with a draft of the agenda to be available shortly.
+More information will become available on this website as planning progresses, with a draft of the agenda to be available shortly.

 Registration and abstract submission is now open for everyone affiliated with one of the 33 GWF projects, core teams, and/or affiliated universities, as well as GWF partners and stakeholders.

 I look forward to seeing you in Hamilton and Ohsweken.

 Register for this event and submit abstracts through our online system.

 Registration and abstract submission deadline has been extended to May 14.